sylvester-henrique/dev-notes/microservices/README.md

 - **Avoid bloated API:** that serves multiple clients and become overcomplicated
 - **Meet requirements for specific needs:** For example, a mobile client app might need smaller and optimized payloads
 - **Group requests:** it can have endpoints that make requests to different microservices, so the client will need to make just one request to the specific backend

+### Choosing between API Gateway vs BFF

+When deciding between a single API Gateway and the BFF pattern, consider the diversity of your clients:

+- **Use a Single API Gateway when:**
+  - You have a single client type (e.g., a web application).
+  - Multiple clients have very similar requirements and data needs.
+  - You want to minimize infrastructure complexity and maintenance overhead.
+  - The team is small, and managing multiple gateways would be overkill.

+- **Use BFF (Backend for Frontend) when:**
+  - You have multiple client types with significantly different requirements (e.g., Mobile App vs. Web App vs. IoT device).
+  - Mobile clients need minimized payloads to save bandwidth and battery.
+  - Different teams manage different client applications and want autonomy to change their backend logic without coordinating with others.
+  - You want to optimize the API experience specifically for each client interface.

 ## Strangler Fig Pattern